Ozzyris/online-board-game/README.md

 - [x] What does happen if I arrived in the lobby when a game has already stared?
 - [x] Redirect the user toward a 404 is the lobby have a wrond id
-- [ ] Clear user cache if opening a new game
+- [x] Clear user cache if opening a new game
 - [x] Hold notification on until I return to the page.
+- [x] Kick out bad url user
+- [x] Allow user to leave game.

 - [ ] Add desktop notification for:
 	- [ ] start of a game
 	- [ ] start of you turn